 The clinical advisor must:

-- Be a medical radiation technologist with a CAMRT CTIC(R) credential OR have a minimum of five years’ experience in the practice of CT imaging
+- Be a medical radiation technologist with a CAMRT CTIC credential and/or a medical radiation technologist having a minimum of five years’ experience in the practice of CT imaging*

-- Not be currently registered in the CTIC program
+- Not be currently registered in any of the CT Certificate programs

 - Identify others delegated to assess the candidate and ensure they are credentialed and competent in their practice